whitehartmedia/BT-app/README.md

 # BT-app
-// Bluetooth Lighting App
+// GPFX-s Bluetooth Light Controller App
-//www.wildhousemodels.com - Copyright 2015, all rights resevered.
+//www.wildhousemodels.com - Copyright 2016, all rights resevered.

 // App to control the BT module for the LED Lighting Kits